 It is a bit tricky to get the piece from the wart for the sake of biopsy.
 A specialist only can do the biopsy in this case as it is supposed to extract a thick piece from the skin.
 The specialist extracts a thick part of the affected skin after numbing the surrounding area with special equipment ‘punch’ that is used to cut and then remove a bundle of tissues.
 This technique used is called punch biopsy.

 Many over-the-counter remedies like creams, medicines, and bandages are available in the market that can help to treat.

 Different medication options available in the market for warts including creams, gels, and bandages contain a common ingredient salicylic acid.
 Salicylic acid effectively destroys the wart but there is also harm to surrounding healthy skin if not applied carefully.

 Wart is sprayed with some freezing liquid preferably nitrogen that destroys the wart converting it into a blister that is shed down itself later.

 It is suggested only when medications and other home remedies fail to work as in case of surgery there is a chance of scar that is not preferable in the visible areas of the body.

-Sepia is the homeopathic medicine treating both moles and warts.
-If person has small but hard and seedy wart along with moles on the face then Sepia is best for such person to solve his problem.
+Sepia is a homeopathic medicine treating both moles and warts.
+If a person has a small but hard and seedy wart along with moles on the face then Sepia is best for such person to solve his problem.
 This medicine also helps in controlling the itching and pigmentation on the face especially in the area of cheeks and nose.
 Sepia also fights the black pores present on the face very well.

 Please note that you should NOT use any of these mentioned medicines on your own.
-We have listed these medicines for educational and information purpose only.
+We have listed these medicines for educational and information purposes only.
 Only an experienced homeopathic doctor can suggest you right medicine after looking at your signs and symptoms.